ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- H_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian, $H$.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <details-nls_storage__sym>` used for the Hessian, $H$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the latter if access to $H$ is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- H_ne